Marketed under Daraprim, it is a drug used with leucovorin to treat toxoplasmosis and cystodysporosis.

 Pyrimethamine has also been used in several trials to treat retinochoroiditis.

 Consideration of pregnancy

 Pyrimethamine is labeled pregnancy category C in the United States.
-To date, there is insufficient evidence about its risks in pregnancy or its effects on the fetus.
+There is insufficient evidence about its risks in pregnancy or its effects on the fetus to date.

-In combination with a long-acting sulfonamide such as sulfadiazine, it was widely used, as in Fansidar, although resistance to this combination is increasing.
+It was widely used in combination with a long-acting sulfonamide such as sulfadiazine, as in Fansidar, although resistance to this combination is increasing.

 Contraindications and precautions

-In areas of known or suspected resistance to pyrimethamine or related compounds, an alternative prophylactic should be used.
+An alternative prophylactic should be used in areas of known or suspected resistance to pyrimethamine or related compounds.

 Using pyrimethamine during pregnancy could harm an unborn baby.
 Use effective birth control to prevent pregnancy while taking this drug, and tell your doctor if you become pregnant.

 Treatment is indicated only for women whose serological tests become positive during pregnancy and women who show increasing antibody titers against Toxoplasma during pregnancy.

 Although the eyes are sometimes affected during an acute acquired attack, ocular toxoplasmosis is considered by most authorities to be a late manifestation of congenital infection.